kevjen37/kevjen37.github.io/VisionGPT.md

-## Introducing BrowPrompt for Hands-Free Information Access
+## BrowPrompt for Hands-Free Prompting

 _Link to demo: [BrowPrompt](https://youtu.be/3vlb6Qc-xBE)_